About gaming machines (fruit machines, slot machines)

 Gaming machines fall into categories depending on the maximum stake and prize available.

-There is no statutory minimum percentage payout for gaming machines but all machines are required to clearly display the percentage return to players, or the odds of winning prizes from use of the machine.
+There is no statutory minimum percentage payout for gaming machines but all machines are required to clearly display the amounts paid to use the machine that is returned by way of prizes (described as the return to player (RTP) on the machine), or the odds of winning prizes from use of the machine.